Dizzy611/SchalterVox/README.md

 A (WORKING, but horribly unfinished) media player for the Nintendo Switch

 # What can it do?
-It can currently play a single Ogg Vorbis file from the "oggs" directory (so e.g. `/switch/schaltervox/oggs/myogg.ogg`, which has to be 2 channels at 48000Hz (resampling is in the works but I've had some crash issues with libsamplerate).
+It can currently play multiple Ogg Vorbis files from the "media" directory (so e.g. `/switch/schaltervox/media/myogg.ogg`, which have to be 2 channels.
+SchalterVox can now handle samplerates other than 48000Hz, but will do only basic linear resampling.
+Cubic and eventually sinc and catmull rom are coming.
+Work on supporting mono OGGs is underway.
+Higher channel counts will not be supported until we have the GUI, as I'll be relying on SDL_mixer to help with downmixing.

 # SchalterVox?
 "Schalter" is "switch" in german.
 "Vox" is "voice" in latin.
 Thus, "switch voice": A voice for your switch.